vuejs/test-utils/docs/api/index.md

 **Details:**

-Instead of configuring mounting options on a per-test basis, you can configure them for your entire test suite.
+Instead of configuring mounting options on a per test basis, you can configure them for your entire test suite.
 These will be used by default every time you `mount` a component.
-If desired, you can then override your defaults on a per-test basis.
+If desired, you can then override your defaults on a per test basis.

 **Example:**